intro-to-ml-with-kubeflow/intro-to-ml-with-kubeflow-examples/multi-cloud/README.md

 additional services.
 Currently Kubeflow manages packages with [ksonnet](https://ksonnet.io/), although [this is changing](https://groups.google.com/forum/#!searchin/kubeflow-discuss/ksonnet%7Csort:date/kubeflow-discuss/Zg14_Ok7XH4/iL7bHZo6CgAJ).
 `kfctl.sh` creates a ksonnet application inside of your kubeflow application called `ks_app`.
-KSonnet Packages which are shipped with kubeflow can be installed by going into the `ks_app` directory with and running `ks pkg install kubeflow/[package_name]`.
+Ksonnet Packages which are shipped with kubeflow can be installed by going into the `ks_app` directory with and running `ks pkg install kubeflow/[package_name]`.

 Our example uses [seldon core](https://www.seldon.io/) for model serving, called `seldon` inside of Kubeflow.
 Go ahead and install it now :)